 This course provides a theological, philosophical, apologetic, evangelism and mission's methods overview of witness and evangelism practices among Muslims.
-The course will explore contemporary witness to Muslims employing class room
+The course will explore contemporary witness to Muslims employing class room lecture, reading, and guided research to inform students committed to engage in Muslim evangelism.
+Also can be taken as MISS6336, THEO6336, or PHIL6336.

-EVAN6351 Contemporary Trends in Growing an Evangelistic Church (3 hours) Nix, Roudkovski
+EVAN6351 Contemporary Trends in Growing an Evangelistic Church (3 hours)